GryBsh/NabuNetSim/README.md

 - > Only one client way open and use the RetroNet TCP Server at a time, because the RetroNet was designed that way.
 - > NHACP support is experimental.
 - > Python support is experimental, and probably doesn't work on non-Windows platforms.
-- > Javascript support is experimental.
+- > JavaScript support is experimental.
 - > I'm 100% sure there are more.

 ## Systen Requirements